Looking for the best business books for entrepreneurs? Wondering how to decide what book to read this year? Here's your list!

 Science and Daniel Pinks research says it does.
 If you enjoy data and the science behind why we do what we do, this book is for you!

 As someone that works in the online world, distraction is easy to come by.
-Guarding our time and our minds are essential to getting things done.
+Guarding our time and our minds is essential to getting things done.

 In his book, "Deep Work," Cal explains that getting into a deep work zone isn't as hard as many would have you believe.
 It's a skill anyone can develop and one that's critical to your success.